Welcome fellow traveler my name is Becca Levie. Here's is part of my story.

-I have earned many titles, including CEO and co-owner of LipNotes a company my husband and I
+I have earned many titles in my life, including CEO and co-owner of LipNotes a company my

-started around 2004.
-We private label the best all-natural lip balm on the planet for all kinds of
+husband and I started around 2004.
+We private label the best all-natural lip balm on the planet for

 while you are awake and works to release stress, trauma, limiting patterns and beliefs.
 This